coder/docs/setup/kubernetes/openshift.md

     Ranges:                                     <none>
 ```

-You can override the default settings by defining the following in your Helm
+You can override the default settings by defining the following in your [Helm
-Values file:
+chart](../../guides/admin/helm-charts.md):

 ```yaml
 coderd: